Brad Penny: San Francisco Giants (second stint)

-Kansas City Royals
+Miami Marlins

-Penny signed a minor league deal with the Kansas City Royals on January 16, 2014.
-He was released on March 7.
+On January 16, 2014, Penny signed a minor league contract with the Kansas City Royals.
+He was released prior to the start of the season on March 7, after experiencing struggles in spring training.

-Second stint with the Marlins

-On June 18, 2014, Penny agreed to a minor-league contract with the Miami Marlins.
-He made his first start with the club on August 9, 2014, against the Cincinnati Reds.
+On June 18, 2014, Penny agreed to a minor league contract with the Miami Marlins.
+He had his contract selected to the major league roster and he made his first start with the club in over ten years on August 9, against the Cincinnati Reds.
+He became a free agent following the season.